HumanjavaEnterprises/nostr-crypto-utils/docs/functions/signEvent.md

 `string`

-Private key in hex format
+Private key to sign with

 ## Returns